ABC Books, second edition, 2004

 Death, the Devil, miracles, abortion and other issues are discussed in a similarly forthright manner.
 Religion as an inherently dangerous and divisive force in political life is a recurring theme.
 ‘As long as there are religions,’ God says, ‘there will be wars of religion.’

 Lane says that his intention in the first edition of God: the Interview in 1993 was simply to make his own religious position clear in response to listeners’ questions.
-His position then was tolerant secular rationalism but an indulgent tolerance towards religious faith, which seemed reasonable enough ten years ago, has looked increasingly unwise to him as Islam, Christianity and Judaism have become ever more radicalised.
+His position then was tolerant secular rationalism.
+However, an indulgent tolerance towards religious faith, which seemed reasonable enough ten years ago, has looked increasingly unwise to him as Islam, Christianity and Judaism have become ever more radicalised.
 This new edition reads as a sustained attack on religion in general and the Christian church in particular.
 ‘Religious belief is illogical and churches are dangerous to society,’ might be a fair one-sentence summary.

 The subject, then, is religion, not God, and that subtly undermines the formal structure of his book.
 As a radio interviewer, Lane is highly professional and takes care to let the interviewee speak for himself.
 However, casting an attack on religion in the form of an interview with a God who refuses any responsibility for religion forces both ‘interviewer’ and ‘guest’ to spend most of their time on the interviewer’s preoccupations rather than the guest’s unique knowledge and experiences.
 That failing is exacerbated by the fact that ‘God’ sounds so much like ‘Terry Lane’ (both deserve quotation marks in this context) that the liveliness of genuine dialogue sometimes disappears.